Ag-Grid Performance Optimization, Memory Usage and Speed/Slowness Considerations for Enterprise — Embedded, Electron, Chromium

 While development will be easier and UX better (and more future proof for PWAs and a consistent experience to what your users, via a browser), the memory cap might become a blocker until the initial cost of re-architecting is spent.
 Sometimes using a different browser is not a valid option.

-These are good options which, just as embedding in a .NET app, remove the memory limitation.
+These are good options that, just as embedding in a .NET app, remove the memory limitation.

 However, you would be taking away the it-all-works-in-a-browser experience and goal, in which the assumption would be your app can work on a tablet, mobile phone, or indeed any medium if it is a web app.